 11. Take Care of Yourself: With all these responsibilities, a team lead has to keep themselves strong.
 If you are not well rested, well fed, and have other issues in your life, then you can’t perform at your best, so neither will your team.

-Use Friday to reduce your time in meetings, still be connected to your team, and hit your goals faster.
+Use Friday as your team management software to reduce your time in meetings, still be connected to your team, and hit your goals faster.

 1. Stay in sync with your team asynchronously with Routines